More Historic Minimalists – religious wanderers from the East

 - Candle lantern

 Wandering Buddhist Monks part 3 – Of course, the world changes and the esoteric lifestyle adapts with it.
 Modern Buddhist mendicant monks might carry a few extra things in order to live reasonably within the modern world.
-This is a very realistic list for the modern traveler.
-Over many centuries, it became apparent that being acceptable and able to fit into society in general was an important thing too.
+This becomes a very realistic list for the modern traveler.
+Over many centuries, it became apparent that being acceptable and able to fit into society in general was an important thing.
 Good appearance, cleanliness, and preparedness helps one not be a burden on the community.
 I understand the need to fit-in and remain incognito when appropriate.
 After all, isn’t that what our daily costumes achieve?

 Later realists again modified the kit of the wandering Buddhist mendicants in eight types of personal utensils or belongings (adapted, in part from RAHU website, Singapore).
 There are a total of 8 necessary requisites of the Buddhist monk garments and utensils.
 I big part of the teachings of the Buddha are concerned with an intentional, non-harmful, and simple life.